 2012 IDEA Manual, a parent manual by The Arc of Texas and Advocacy, Incorporated

-NICHCY’s Building the Legacy: A Training Curriculum on IDEA 2004 - Initial Evaluation and Reevaluation
+Center for Parent Information and Resources – Building the Legacy: A Training Curriculum on IDEA 2004 – Module 10: Initial Evaluation and Reevaluation

 The National Center for Learning Disabilities – IDEA Parent Guide